-- 1. potential adverse effects of discharges of sediment and other contaminants from the area being cultivated on water quality and biodiversity; - 1a. mitigation measures for addressing adverse effects; and - 3. monitoring and reporting undertaken to assess the effectiveness of any mitigation implemented. - (d) Despite any other rule in this Plan, the use of land for cultivation at an altitude greater than 800 metres above mean sea level is a non-complying activity.
+- potential adverse effects of discharges of sediment and other contaminants from the area being cultivated on water quality and biodiversity; - mitigation measures for addressing adverse effects; and 1a. - monitoring and reporting undertaken to assess the effectiveness of any mitigation implemented. - Despite any other rule in this Plan, the use of land for cultivation at an altitude greater than 800 metres above mean sea level is a non-complying activity.

-Rule 25 - Cultivation (CV)
+Rule 25 - Cultivation (Fifth Interim Decision)